-Alternate Names: Most commonly called bonehead but also given the names bone, boner, bonefish, flasher, magneto and bongo.
+Alternate Names: Most commonly called bonehead but also given the names bone, boner, bonefish, flasher, bongo, magneto, and micronito (small bonito).
 In the past often called “poor mans tuna,” striped tuna, little tuna and, derisively, Laguna tuna.
 One of my favorites names—from the PFIC Message Board—Mr. Bojangles.
 Called bonito del Pacífico oriental in Mexico.

 Identification: Tuna-shaped, elongated and pointed at both ends; a series of 6 to 8 finlets that follow the second dorsal fin and anal fin.
-Coloring dark blue above with greenish reflections and a metallic luster shading into silver below; several dark oblique lines on the back.
+Coloring dark blue above with greenish reflections and a metallic luster shading into silver below with several dark oblique lines on the back.

-Size: To 40 inches although most caught from piers are less than 24 inches.
+Size: To 48 inches although most caught from piers are less than 24 inches.
 For years the California record fish was listed as a fish that was caught in Malibu Cove in 1978 with a weight of 22 lb 3 oz.
 Today the record is listed as a 21 lb 5 oz. fish taken at the 181 Spot in 2003.
-I’m not sure why the new, lighter fish is the record (and I haven’t been able to find out).
+I’m not sure why the new, lighter fish is the record.

 Range: There are two subspecies.
-One, the northern population, Sarda chiliensis lineolata, is found from Southern Baja California and Gulf of California to Copper River in Alaska.
-The southern population, Sarda chiliensis chiliensis, is found in the subtropical eastern Pacific, Peru to Chile, and off Japan.
-As a general rule they’re only found north of Point Conception during El Niño, warm-water conditions (and I witnessed several large bonito, all over ten pounds, being caught off of Elk in Mendocino County during the El Niño year of 1983).
+One, the northern population, Sarda chiliensis lineolata, is found from southern Baja California, including Islas Revillagigedo and Gulf of California to Copper River, Gulf of Alaska.
+The southern population, Sarda chiliensis chiliensis, is found in the subtropical eastern Pacific, Máncora, Peru to Talcahuano, Chile.
+Most years the northern subspecies is common from Mexico into southern California.
+However, during El Niño, warm-water conditions, they are sometimes found as far north as Washington and Vancouver Island, British Columbia.
+In the El Niño year of 1983, while fishing off of Elk in Mendocino County, northern California, I witnessed several large bonito, all over ten pounds, being caught by anglers trolling for salmon.

-Habitat: Pelagic, although enters bays, especially those with warm water outlets.
+Habitat: Nearshore epipelagic(upper open ocean) from the surface down to a recorded depth of 361 feet.
+Also enters bays, especially those with warm water outlets.

 Piers: Common at most southland piers during and after warm-water years, both those in bays and those at oceanfront spots.
 Best bets: Ocean Beach Pier, Oceanside Pier, San Clemente Pier, Balboa Pier, Newport Pier, Cabrillo Mole (Avalon)—#1, Redondo Beach Pier, and the Hermosa Beach Pier.
 Stearns Wharf (Santa Barbara) and Goleta Pier can be decent, especially in the fall.